krachzack/graphene/README.md

 ## Building and usage
 Build the project with cmake and start the graphene executable.
-You can select a port with the `-p` switch and a document root with the `w` switch.
+You can select a port with the `-p 8080` switch and a document root with the `-w ../some/../path` switch.

 The server will now keep running until interrupted, e.g. by pressing `ctrl+c`.